Byron Williamson | CEO, President & Publisher

 If asked what makes her happiest in life, she would gladly answer, "God, people, laughter, being Southern, anything that's well designed, and most shades of green."
 And what makes her unhappy?
 Florescent lighting, stories without redemption, and injustice.
 She would like to be a biblical archaeologist when she grows up, but until then she is quite content living in Franklin, Tennessee, and developing beautiful products that inspire people.

-Morgan Canclini brings her expertise in business, PR and marketing to Worthy Publishing as the Manager of Public Relations & Marketing Operations.
-Morgan is a 2009 graduate of Baylor University in Waco, TX, where she received her B.A. in Music and Entertainment Marketing.
-Upon graduation, Morgan moved to Nashville, where she gained experience in the fast-paced world of music business, interning at Word Label Group (Warner Bros.
+Morgan Canclini brings her expertise in business, PR and marketing to Worthy Publishing as the Senior Publicist.
+Morgan received her degree from Baylor University in Waco, TX, where she graduated summa cum laude with a B.A. in Music and Entertainment Marketing.
+Upon graduation, Morgan moved to Nashville, gaining experience in the fast-paced world of music business through an internship at Word Label Group (Warner Bros.
 Records).
 After completing her internship, Morgan was hired by Tri Star Sports & Entertainment Group as the Director of Marketing & Media.
 Her major responsibilities included day-to-day management for Tri Star's roster of high-profile celebrity clientele, perpetuation of clients' brands, generation of clients' online presence, event planning, and operational duties for press events.
 In her current role she oversees Worthy's in-house publicity and social media efforts, in addition to campaigns for the company's roster of talent.
 Morgan also serves on the Board of Directors for The Literary Council of Williamson County.

 Alyson White | Marketing Manager

 As Manager of Author Relations & Administration, Alyson White brings over 10 years of account management expertise to the Worthy Publishing team.
 During her time with the George P. Johnson Company, Alyson worked with multinational brands such as Robert Bosch LLC, Cessna Aircraft Company, COUNTRY Financial, Bayliner Boats, Hatteras Yachts and Motorola.
 Alyson was instrumental in the development and implementation of key business and consumer marketing campaigns for these companies.
 Using interactive marketing and various forms of traditional and online media, Alyson’s programs provided heightened brand awareness and definitive measurable results that translated into increased market share and bottom-line profits for her clients.

 Susan Thomas | Director of Accounting